 Hypospadias is pretty common and can sometimes be left as is.
 But doctors can do surgery to fix the problem when needed.

-Depending on where the opening is on your son’s penis, he could have mild or more serious issues.
+Depending on where the opening is on your son’s penis, he cmight have problems having children because his sperm might not be able to effectively fertilize an egg.

 Keeping it clean may be hard, too.
 The opening can be bigger than normal.
 And when it’s located on the underside of the penis, it can be difficult to check on whether it’s clean, or if there is redness or infection.